-With 1.3 million road traffic deaths per year worldwide, it is hoped that driverless vehicles improve road safety and transform lives1 by eliminating human error.
-The UK government expect to have self-driving vehicles as soon as 2026.
+With 1.19 million road traffic deaths per year worldwide, it is hoped that driverless vehicles improve road safety and transform lives 1 by eliminating human error.
+The UK government now expect to have self-driving vehicles in late 2027 2, having put back the roll out.